Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

-In contrast to studying the prices of individual trades, for which the application of CCLs always creates a non-negative additional cost (due to the addition of the corresponding non-negative skipping cost), it is not clear \emph{a priori} whether the application of CCLs will cause the volatility of the trade-price series to be greater than or less than the volatility of the corresponding quote-price series.
-On the one hand, it is possible for quote prices to remain stable while trade prices fluctuate, because different institutions have access to different trading opportunities.
+In contrast to studying the prices of individual trades, for which the application of CCLs always creates a non-negative additional cost, it is not clear \emph{a priori} whether the application of CCLs will cause the volatility of the trade-price series to be greater than or less than the volatility of the corresponding quote-price series.
+On one hand, it is possible for quote prices to remain stable while trade prices fluctuate.
 In this case, the volatility of the trade-price series would be greater than that of the quote-price series.
-On the other hand, it is possible for quote prices to fluctuate while trade prices remain stable, because not all trade owners have access to the trading opportunities offered at the best quotes.
-In this case, volatility of the trade-price series would be less than that of the quote-price series.
-The aim of this section is to estimate the realized volatilities of these series and to determine which of these two possibilities occurs on Hotspot FX.
+On the other hand, it is possible for quote prices to fluctuate while trade prices remain stable.
+This could occur, for example, if the best quotes are populated by electronic trading algorithms that are run by institutions with very few bilateral CCLs.
+In this case, the quote prices would fluctuate often, but most market orders would skip these limit orders and match deeper into the LOB, such that the volatility of the trade-price series would be less than that of the quote-price series.
+The aim of this subsection is to determine which of these two possibilities occurs on Hotspot FX.

-For each currency pair each day, we estimate the sell-side trade-price volatility $v_A$, the sell-side quote-price volatility $v_a$, the buy-side trade-price volatility $v_B$, and the buy-side quote-price volatility $v_b$ by calculating the quadratic variation of each process, sampled at regularly spaced intervals in trade time\footnote{In this way, the number of seconds between successive samplings of the price series varies according to the inter-arrival times of trades.
-We also repeated all of our calculations by sampling the same series at regularly spaced intervals in calendar time, and we found our results to be qualitatively similar to those that we obtain with regularly spaced intervals in trade time.} and sub-sampled at regularly spaced offsets.
-We consider buyer-initiated and seller-initiated trades separately to eliminate bid--ask bounce, which could obscure our results (see Section \ref{sec:bid_ask_bounce}).
-For a detailed discussion of this methodology, see the Appendix.
+For each currency pair on each day, we estimate the sell-side trade-price volatility $v_A$, the sell-side quote-price volatility $v_a$, the buy-side trade-price volatility $v_B$, and the buy-side quote-price volatility $v_b$ by calculating the quadratic variation of each process, sampled at regularly spaced intervals in trade time (i.e., sampling every $x^{\text{th}}$ trade)\footnote{Consequently, the number of seconds between successive samplings is larger in periods when there are fewer trades.
+We repeated all of our calculations by sampling the same series at regularly spaced intervals in calendar time, and we obtain results that are qualitatively similar to those that we obtain with regularly spaced intervals in trade time.} and subsampled at regularly spaced offsets.
+Throughout this paper, we study buyer-initiated and seller-initiated trades separately in an attempt to disentangle our results about CCLs from the possible impact of bid--ask bounce (see \citet{Roll:1984simple}).